sonamdo/NewsTrackerApp/README.md

 2. Desktop notifications
 3. A save feature letting users save articles for later reading
 4. Updated CSS
+5. Updated domain name and change dyno type for faster loading

 Built with React, Firebase, and deployed to Heroku with Node.js : https://news-tracker-app.herokuapp.com/